 As is frequently the case in Sonoma County, there are too many outstanding wineries in this region to be able to list them all in this guide, so here’s a quick roundup.

 The family-owned Cline Family Cellars and Jacuzzi Family Vineyards are situated on a historic 350-acre Carneros region estate.
-A bit off the beaten track, you’ll find Larson Family Winery, Robledo Family Winery, and Schug Carneros Estate Winery.
-Check in with the tasting room at Schug Carneros Estate Winery to pick up a free map, then take a half-mile walk through rows of estate grown Pinot Noir and Chardonnay.
+A bit off the beaten track, you’ll find Larson Family Winery, Robledo Family Winery, Roche Winery & Vineyards, and Schug Carneros Estate Winery.
+Check in with the tasting room at Schug to pick up a free map, then take a half-mile walk through rows of estate grown Pinot Noir and Chardonnay.
 Admire gorgeous views of rolling hills and the San Pablo Bay while learning about grape growing in the Carneros region.

 The wide-open Carneros region offers a somewhat limited number of dining options, but it’s all farm-fresh and tasty.
 Starting in the southern end, look for the red and white cow on the roof of Angelo’s Wine Country Deli, where the sandwiches are made with homemade cold cuts, sausages, and condiments.
 Fans love the beef jerky, garlic salsa, and garlic mustard.

 Also, Carneros Deli offers a wide variety of deli food, plus a small wine tasting bar.
 Whether you want to grab a breakfast sandwich to start your day, a tasty snack between meals, or salads or sandwiches for a picnic lunch or supper (try the hot chipotle chicken sandwich on sourdough), this is the place.

-And a little farther east on Highways 12/121, Lou's Luncheonette (2698 Fremont Drive, Sonoma, 938-7370) offers southern-inspired delights made fresh daily with locally sourced ingredients.
-Try the Kitchen Sink which features fried chicken, gravy, ham, egg, and biscuit, or perhaps you'd prefer a fried chicken platter with your choice of seasoning (like Nashville style chili oil and spices) with white bread, pickles, and mini-slaw.
+And a little farther east on Highways 12/121, Lou’s Luncheonette offers southern-inspired delights made fresh daily with locally sourced ingredients.
+Try the Kitchen Sink which features fried chicken, gravy, ham, egg, and biscuit, or perhaps you’d prefer a fried chicken platter with your choice of seasoning (like Nashville style chili oil and spices) with white bread, pickles, and mini-slaw.